Community Justice Services

 The core of the CoSA Program is the mantra “No More Victims”.
 The Circle of Support and Accountability (COSA) is an evidence-based model of engaging with someone who is coming out of incarceration, who wants to make changes and be a law-abiding citizen, and who is at risk to re-offend because of a number of issues, including a lack of support from friends, family, and their community.
 A COSA is a team of 3-4 trained community volunteers and a Reentry Coordinator, who works at the Community Justice Center.
 To learn more about this model, visit the VT Dept. of Human Service’s CoSA page.

-In adherence to the social distancing policies set out by the CDC and the Vermont Department of Health, volunteers will attend our training session and provide services to clients remotely via a video teleconferencing platform such as Zoom.
+In adherence to the social distancing policies set out by the CDC and the Vermont Department of Health, the CoSA program has returned to in-person meetings (outdoors with no masks unless a person chooses to wear one, or is not vaccinated yet).
 Staff provides all training and support for CoSA Volunteers.
-There is no expectation for in-person contact during this time.
-The CoSA team hosts a virtual/remote weekly meeting with clients, or “core-members”, where volunteers:
+The CoSA team meets weekly with clients, or “core-members”, where volunteers:

 - develop pro-social relationships